cap-js-community/cds-cucumber/docs/DETAILS.md

       "cucumberautocomplete.strictGherkinCompletion": true
     }
     ```
-1. optionally (in case the project matches the **cds samples** one) create file with CDS annitation: ./srv/annotations.cds
+1. optionally (in case the project matches the **cds samples** one) create file with CDS annotations: ./srv/annotations.cds

 ## Add your own steps